AUTOMATE

 Modules Deep Dive

-Common modules: file, copy, command, shell, service, and more.
+file, copy, command, shell, service modules.

 Intermediate